kxlops/ansible-mysql-migrate/README.md

-# kxlops.mysql-migrate
+# ansible-mysql-migrate

-Simple MySQL database export/import tool.
+Simple MySQL database export/import tool for ansible.
 Can customize migrating of database by defining a regular expression and/or explicit list of tables to copy.
 Will export db scheme only and/or scheme and data based on configuration.

 ## Requirements